 Culture Is Rooted By Its Morality

 This point is bolstered when you consider, from differing perspectives, the clash of cultural attitudes towards morality.
 The Chinese one-child policy for instance, has a different moral weighting attributed to it in China than it does to the USA and Latin America (different cultures entirely).
-There is an objective evil administered here, but through a moral lense, a different interpretation.
-The same could be said for the way woman are treated in different cultures across the world.
+There is an objective evil administered here, but through a moral lens, a different interpretation.
+The same could be said for the way women are treated in different cultures across the world.
 A culture is rooted in its morality.
 This point, whether it was Nietzsche’s or not, is a wonderful elucidation for understanding different people.

 Religion & Slave Morality

 Contrary to popular opinion, Nietzsche does not actually claim that slave morality comes from Christianity, rather, he claims that religion is the ultimate manifestation of slave morality, a dynamic that was created in the master-slave relationship of Ancient Egypt.

 One of, Nietzsche’s many criticisms of religion is that it is in fact ‘slave morality at scale‘ (my words, not his) and although it is the bedrock for Western culture it is not the optimum set of morals that we have at our disposal.

 Nietzsche’s central finding is that morality defines culture.

 - > Nietzsche concludes that religion (Christianity) is the ultimate manifestation of slave morality.

 - > Religion (Christianity) is the bedrock of Western culture.

 - > Culture is defined by its morality.